antonlorani/jottre/README.md

 - [x] Deleting items takes too much time
 - [x] If removing items from collectionview, certain thumbnails were not shown correctly
 - [ ] Changing the userInterface style will not affect upcoming application-scenes
+- [ ] As the ViewControllers widths shrunk the PencilKit Toolbar removes the forward/backwards button

 ## Up next